SUMANA-N-S/Advanced-Physical-Design-Workshop-using-openLANE---sky130/README.md

 #### Extraction of LEF file:

-In magic layout activating the tracks to ensure that A and Y pins are placed on the intersection of tracks.
+In magic layout, activate the tracks to ensure that A and Y pins are placed on the intersection of tracks.

 In tkcon to activate grids
 > grid 0.46um 0.34um 0.23um 0.17um